Bitterly cold — that’s what the weather report says — danger of frostbite.

 - DO NOT rub or massage frostbitten skin – it can cause further damage

-Most tragically, adds Dr. Southall, is that “we see it in those who cannot adequately speak for themselves: our young children, and even pets.
+Most tragically, adds Dr. Southall, is that “we see it in those who cannot adequately speak for themselves: our young children and even our pets.
 Please remember when you are outdoors that your child’s young fingers, toes and cheeks are more susceptible to environmental exposure than their larger adult counterparts.”

-When it’s 8 below, which it was at my house this morning, I’d say it’s extremely important to heed Dr. Southall’s advice.
+Frigid temperatures are on the way, so I’d say it’s extremely important to heed Dr. Southall’s advice.
 Bundle up in layers, wear mittens, two pairs of socks and cover your head and ears and nose.
-Then you won’t have to worry about whether or not you should rub frostbitten skin – which you should not.
+Then you won’t have to worry about whether or not you should rub frostbitten skin — which, remember, you should not.